Bushcraft skills are essential for survival, especially if you plan on bugging out to a remote location.

 Making DIY cement from wood ash

-Basic carpentry and woodworking skills are undoubtedly essential when making bushcraft shelters, but if you want to take it up a notch, you can create makeshift cement from wood ash.
+Basic carpentry and woodworking are undoubtedly crucial bushcraft skills to know when making long-term shelters, but if you want to take it up a notch, you can create makeshift cement from wood ash.

-The process is pretty labor-intensive and time consuming, though, so it’s best to make this only if you’ve got the time and resources.
-As seen on the tutorial above, you’ll need to have a kiln or oven, a lot of ash from biomass (hardwood ash works best) plus some clay or terracotta to use as aggregate.
+The process is pretty labor-intensive and time-consuming, though, so it’s best to make this only if you’ve got the time and resources.
+As seen in the tutorial above, you’ll need a kiln or oven, a lot of ash from biomass (hardwood ash works best), and some clay or terracotta to use as aggregate.

 Still, it’s a good-to-know skill that might come in handy when you’re building a semi-permanent bushcraft dwelling or bug-out camp.

-To create fire, you only need three ingredients: oxygen, heat, and fuel.
+You only need three ingredients to create fire: oxygen, heat, and fuel.
 These factors are collectively known as the combustion triangle.
 If one is missing, you can’t ignite a flame.